teodorpatras/EasyTipView/README.md

     */
     public class func show(animated animated : Bool = true, forView view : UIView, withinSuperview superview : UIView? = nil, text :  String, preferences: Preferences = EasyTipView.globalPreferences, delegate : EasyTipViewDelegate? = nil)

     // MARK:- Instance methods -

     /**
-    Presents an EasyTipView pointing to a particular UIBarButtonItem instance within the specified superview
+    Presents an EasyTipView pointing to a particular UIBarItem instance within the specified superview

     - parameter animated:  Pass true to animate the presentation.
-    - parameter item:      The UIBarButtonItem instance which the EasyTipView will be pointing to.
+    - parameter item:      The UIBarButtonItem or UITabBarItem instance which the EasyTipView will be pointing to.
     - parameter superview: A view which is part of the UIBarButtonItem instances superview hierarchy.
 Ignore this parameter in order to display the EasyTipView within the main window.
     */
-    public func show(animated animated : Bool = true, forItem item : UIBarButtonItem, withinSuperView superview : UIView? = nil)
+    public func show(animated animated : Bool = true, forItem item : UIBarItem, withinSuperView superview : UIView? = nil)

     /**
      Presents an EasyTipView pointing to a particular UIView instance within the specified superview